jerodev/php-irc-client/readme.md

     $client->on('topic', function (string $channel, string $topic) { });

-Emmited when joining a channel or when the topic of a joined channel changes.
+Emitted when joining a channel or when the topic of a joined channel changes.

 | Name | Type | Description
 | --- | --- | --- |